-SCCM evolved much in moderns days, and its client-server communication channel (well, most of it) changed from status messages to state messages at the start of SCCM 2012 version.
+SCCM has evolved greatly in recent times, and its client-server communication channel (well, most of it) changed from status messages to state messages at the start of the SCCM 2012 version.
+But, it still uses status messages on the SCCM 1907 technical preview version.

 The latest is the introduction to the SCCM MPE component.
-It seems this SCCM Message Processing Engine component (MPE) is a high-speed message subscription channel.
-Another game-changer in fast and real-time communications between site servers like CAS and child primary servers.
+This SCCM Message Processing Engine component (MPE) is a high-speed message subscription channel.

 SCCM Status Message Viewer Tool

-SCCM Support Center OneTrace is the which can help you to read/view SCCM status message.
-You have to install the MSI from the SCCM primary site server “C:\Program Files\Microsoft Configuration Manager\tools\SupportCenter/supportcenterinstaller.msi.
+SCCM Support Center OneTrace is the which can help you to read/view the SCCM status message.

-NOTE! – I don’t know whether this tool can be used to read state messages from SCCM client and server.
+NOTE! – I don’t know whether this tool can be used to read state messages from the SCCM client and server.

 OneTrace to View Status Message